MrYossu/IdentityClaimsPlay/README.md

 The code will add a user with email `admin@a.com` who is a global admin user.
 Once logged in with that email (password is `1`), that user can add other users.

 ### Things to do
-- Make the relationship between users and companies many-to-many, and have the joining table include a role, so we can check if a user is in the required role for a specific site
+- General
   - All pages on all portals should require auth
-- Add global admin functionality to the admin project
+- Admin portal (done)
+- CRM portal
-- Rebrand the CRM project with the company colours
+  - Rebrand with the company colours
-- Remove non-CRM fucntionality from the CRM project (eg the global admin functionality)
+  - Remove non-CRM fucntionality (eg the global admin functionality)
+- Customer (donor) portal
-- Add some functionality to the customer portal, including branding
+  - Add some functionality, including branding
+- Accountant portal
-- Add the appropriate functionality to the accountant portal
+  - Add the appropriate functionality

 ### Notes for anyone intending to clone this repo
 I use the rather excellent [Telerik UI for Blazor](https://www.telerik.com/blazor-ui) components(*), which are referenced in this sample project.
 If you don't have a licence for this, you can either get a free trial, or just modify the pages that use Telerik controls to use regular Blazor controls.
 As I intend to lift large parts of this code into the real application, I started off using Telerik in the sample.

 As this is a sample, all users will have the stupendously secure password of `1`.
 If you copy any of this code into a real app, don't forget to tighten up the password rules in `Program.cs`!
 Specifically, set `options.Password.RequiredLength` to a [sensible length](https://blog.codinghorror.com/password-rules-are-bullshit/).
 Actually, I changed it so that logging in doesn't even require you to enter a password.
 This was done for ease of switching users, so don't try it on a production site!

-When you first run the global admin site (not yet added, but you can do this from the CRM portal), you'll need to add at least one company, and set the `Domain` property to something like `companya:5153`, where `companya` is the fake company domain you'll add to your `hosts` file (see below) and `5153` is the port that the site runs on when you debug in Visual Studio.
+When you first run the global admin site, you'll need to add at least one company, and set the `Domain` property to something like `companya`, where `companya` is the fake company domain you'll add to your `hosts` file (see below).

 In order to play wih this properly, you need to simulate multiple sites.
 The easiest way to do this is to add some lines to your `hosts` file, which you can find in `C:\Windows\System32\drivers\etc`.
 You'll need to run Notepad as administrator to be able to edit this file.For each company that you want to simulate, add a line like...

 `127.0.0.1 companya`

 ...to the file.
-Then when the app runs, change `localhost` to `companya` (or whatever you named it), leaving the port number intact.
-This should run the web site for that company.
+Then when the each portal runs, change `localhost` to `companya` (or whatever you named it), leaving the port number intact.
+This should run the appropriate portal for that company.
 You should be able to navigate to `http://companya:5153` in your web browser (using the domain name and port you specified earlier).
-Note that I coudln't get this to work with HTTPS, but as it's only for development, that doesn't matter.

 (*) No, I don't work for Telerik, nor do I have any affiliation with them.
 I'm just a satisifed customer!